ayoayco/mjuaje.blog/_posts/2019-11-07-practical-steps.md

-#### 6. Look up the meaning of obscure verses.

-For sure, you will get to some verses which are hard to understand.
-You can use [Got Questions](https://www.gotquestions.org/) for this, or [Desiring God](https://www.desiringgod.org/).
-We are blessed to be in a time when abundant resources are available online, so we really have no excuse.

-#### 7. Get a hard copy of the Bible.

-Many of us are used to using Bible apps.
-Nothing really is wrong with that.
-I myself am using it almost every day.
-However, for daily reading, I advise that you get a hard copy.
-This is to limit distractions as there are many studies which show that people have a hard time concentrating when using their phones.

-If you get to purchase a beautiful Bible, there is also this excitement that comes from the visual stimulation of it.

-On what translation to choose, you can check [this](*/a-laymans-guide-to-bible-translations) article.

-#### 8. Read the verses aloud.
+#### 7. Read the verses aloud.

 If it is possible, read the verses aloud to yourself.
 I do this alternately with reading it silently.
 I observe that I avoid distractions this way.
 You can also take advantage of the audio Bible from the YouVersion app and listen to it instead.
 It depends on what works for you.

 "This Book of the Law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it."<br>[Joshua 1.8a](https://biblia.com/bible/esv/joshua/1/8)

+#### 8. Look up the meaning of obscure verses.

+For sure, you will get to some verses which are hard to understand.
+You can use [Got Questions](https://www.gotquestions.org/) for this, or [Desiring God](https://www.desiringgod.org/).
+We are blessed to be in a time when abundant resources are available online, so we really have no excuse.